-Borrowings under the Amended and Restated Senior Credit Facility bear interest at a variable rate.
+Borrowings under the senior credit facility bear interest at a variable rate.
 As a result, to the extent our exposure to increases in interest rates is not eliminated through interest rate protection agreements, such increases will result in higher debt service costs which will adversely affect our cash flows.
-We currently do not anticipate entering into any interest rate protection agreements to protect against interest rate fluctuations on borrowings under the Amended and Restated Senior Credit Facility.
-As of June 30, 2013, we have \$653.2 million of indebtedness outstanding under the Amended and Restated Senior Credit Facility, and a one percent increase in the interest rate applicable to the Amended and Restated Senior Credit Facility would increase our annual interest expense by \$6.5 million.
+We currently do not anticipate entering into any interest rate protection agreements to protect against interest rate fluctuations on borrowings under the senior credit facility.
+As of June 30, 2013, we had \$595.0 million of indebtedness outstanding under the senior credit facility, and a one percent increase in the interest rate applicable to the senior credit facility would increase our annual interest expense by \$6.0 million.